Backyard Camping: A Magical Adventure for Kids

 Build one out of LEGO or paper towel rolls

 Once your “fire” is ready, it’s time for the best part: snacks.
+Here are some easy campfire-style treats:

 S’mores in the microwave or oven